 Strong Disability Law Representation In Minnesota

-At Nolan, Thompson, Leighton & Tataryn, PLC, in Hopkins, Minnesota, our disability law attorneys have the tenacity, expertise and commitment to help you receive the Employee Retirement Income Security Act (ERISA)-governed benefits or individual disability benefits you deserve.
+At Nolan, Thompson, Leighton & Tataryn, PLC, in Minneapolis, Minnesota, our disability law attorneys have the tenacity, expertise and commitment to help you receive the Employee Retirement Income Security Act (ERISA)-governed benefits or individual disability benefits you deserve.
 Our attorneys have helped hundreds of clients in recovering disability benefits.
 We have comprehensive knowledge of ERISA guidelines, extensive resources and a proven record of success protecting our clients’ rights.

 Handling Short- And Long-Term Disability Claims